 The International Proficiency Certificate FAQ’s

 Are you qualified to Bareboat Charter?
-That is a question that charter companies will ask when deciding whether or not to put you in charge of your own vessel.
+That is a question that charter companies will ask when deciding whether or not to charter one of their vessels to you.
 In the Caribbean, charter companies will often use your ASA logbook, certifications, and sailing resume as evidence of your sailing experience.
-In Europe, the situation is a bit different and you will most likely need an International Proficiency Certificate (IPC) to charter your own boat.
+In Europe, the standard is the International Certificate of Competence.
+Since it isn’t easy for a US-based sailor to obtain an ICC, the ASA has an agreement with Mediterranean charter companies to provide a certification similar to the ICC called the International Proficiency Certificate (IPC), and you can apply for one online in minutes.

 We have compiled a list of Frequently Asked Questions about the International Proficiency Certificate to help you on your journey.

 The IPC serves as an equivalent to the ICC, providing proof of bareboat charter competency for Mediterranean chartering companies.
 This certificate is mandatory when chartering in most European / Mediterranean waters.

 An International Proficiency Certificate indicates that you have a certain level of proficiency and competency to safely operate a type/size of vessel.
 Please note that any certification should also be paired with the appropriate sailing resume and you should check with your intended charter company to verify what they require.